Matilda Obaseki

 Matilda Obaseki is a Nigerian film actress and scriptwriter.
 She is the lead actress in the award-winning TV series, Tinsel.

-Early life
+Early life and education

-Obaseki was born on 19 March 1986 in Benin City, Oredo Local Government Area, Edo State where she grew up.
+Obaseki was born on 19 March 1986 in Benin City, Oredo Local Government Area, Edo State.
 She is the youngest of seven children.
+Obaseki grew up in Benin City, where she had her primary and secondary school education.
+She quit studying English at the University of Benin to focus on her acting career.